christianjtr/vanila-javascript-exercise/README.md

 Pages), David Flanagan, 2011-04-18, “O’Reilly Media, Inc.”, [Computers]
 ```
-Consider adding appropriate method to the object constructor to create a forma􀆩ed
+Consider adding appropriate method to the object constructor to create a formated
 string.
 - Do the following tasks:
     - Sort the Array created in 1) by publishedDate and output in console.
     - Calculate and output the average rating of the “Computers” books.
 - Do the following tasks:
     - Extend the basic Book object and create a new AvailableBook object constructor that inherits all basic book properties and adds 2 new properties for listPrice (listPrice.amount) and buyLink.
     - Every AvailableBook instance show now have 2 additional methods: getPrice() and getBuyLink() that returns the price and the link respectively.
-Also overwrite the toString() method for an extended forma􀆩ed representation of an AvailableBook instance by adding the additional properties:
+Also overwrite the toString() method for an extended formated representation of an AvailableBook instance by adding the additional properties:
 ```
 V.g. … - 43.56€ at
 https://play.google.com/store/books/details?id=6TA0DdEIxrgC